-Note that $p^*$ is unique due to Assumption~\ref{assump:Demand}, which requires $p\bar\rho_c(p)$ to be strictly concave.
-Denote the expected fraction of impatient customers as a function of the posterior belief $\mu_1$ as $\bar{\phi}(\mu_1):= \phi_L + (\phi_H-\phi_L)\mu_1$.
-Given belief $\mu_1$, the seller believes that a patient consumer arrives with probability $1-\bar{\phi}(\mu_1),$ and therefore seller's maximum expected payoff from selling exclusively to patient consumers is $(1-\bar{\phi}(\mu_1))p^*\rho_c(p^*)$.
-To incentivize the seller to set a lower price $p<p^*$, the platform must promote the seller with sufficiently high probability at price $p$ relative to the probability of promotion at price $p^*$, so that the seller's loss in revenue from patient consumers is, at least, made up for by revenue from impatient consumers.
-We next continue with Example~\ref{example:UniformDemand} (put forth in \S\ref{sec:Model}) and solve for the optimal myopic promotion policy.
-This derivation and additional analysis is detailed in Appendix~\ref{App:AnalysisOfDemandModel}.
+As consumer surplus is decreasing in the price set by the seller (Assumption~\ref{Assump:ConsSurplus}), the platform incentivizes a low price by solving \eqref{eq:myopicPromotion}.
+However, the seller can always choose to ignore the platform's promotion policy and set the revenue-maximizing price for patient consumers, denoted by $p^*$: Note that $p^*$ is unique by Assumption~\ref{assump:Demand}, which requires $p\bar\rho_c(p)$ to be strictly concave.
+Denote the expected fraction of impatient customers as a function of the posterior belief $\mu_1$ by $\bar{\phi}(\mu_1):= \phi_L + (\phi_H-\phi_L)\mu_1$.
+Given belief $\mu_1$, the probability of a consumer being patient is $1-\bar{\phi}(\mu_1),$ and thus the seller's maximum expected payoff from selling only to patient consumers is $(1-\bar{\phi}(\mu_1))p^*\bar{\rho}_c(p^*)$.
+Thus, to incentivize the seller to set a price lower than $p^*$, the platform must promote the seller with sufficiently high probability so that the seller's loss in revenue from patient consumers is, at least, made up for by revenue from impatient consumers.
+To illustrate this further, we consider the setting of Example~\ref{example:UniformDemand} (put forth in~\S\ref{sec:Model}) and solve for an optimal myopic promotion policy below (see Appendix~\ref{App:AnalysisOfDemandModel} for a detailed analysis).